obunga99/aim-trainer-love2d/README.md

 note:
     the Makefile is used to put the files from termux files to the lovegame directory from /storage/emulated/0/lovegame.
 just want to inform you about that.

+how to change cursor:
+    make a 102x102 png image and put the cursor in the middle so that it is correct in the code then coy it and make a folder alongside the main.lua file put your custom cursor inside and rename it to cur.png then test and enjoy :)
 todo:
     improve the target spawning so there is some kind of spacing in between the targets
     ui